 Alzheimer's Risk Factors Suggesting Preventative Use With

-Mental State – History of Depression, Loneliness or Seclusion.
-Fear of Aging, Dementia or Alzheimer’s Disease.
+Mental State - History of Depression, Bi-Polar Depression, Loneliness, Seclusion or Fear of Aging.

 Diabetes - Diabetes can cause several complications, such as damage to your blood vessels.
 Many people with diabetes have brain changes that are hallmarks of both Alzheimer’s Disease and Vascular Dementia.

 Previous Head Trauma - Over the past 30 years, research has linked moderate and severe Traumatic Brain Injury to a greater risk of developing Alzheimer’s Disease or another type of Dementia years after the original head injury.

 Lack Of Exercise - Physical Activity Benefits The Brain.
 Studies show people who are physically active are less likely to experience a decline in their mental function.

 Moderate to Heavy Alcohol Or Tobacco Use - People who smoke a pack of cigarettes or more a day develop Alzheimer’s Disease years earlier than those who do not, & heavy drinking of alcohol increases the risk even more.

 Cardiovascular Issues - Hypertension, Stroke, High Cholesterol or Obesity.

 Toxic & Chemical Exposure - Heavy Metals Such As Lead, Mercury, Arsenic, Cadmium, Pesticides or Insecticides.

 “The neuro pathological processes of Alzheimer’s disease occur up to TWENTY years before clinical symptoms of the disease.
 Analysis of brain amyloid imaging and cerebrospinal fluid biomarkers demonstrate early deposition of amyloid in individuals with known risk factors.
 These findings raise the possibility of preventing clinical symptoms”